hkarthik/hkarthik.me/source/_posts/2011-11-11-my-reasons-for-leaving-net.markdown

 I purchased my first Mac in 2009 and I have found the hardware and the software on the Mac to be simple, elegant, and easy to use.

-The single big benefit to the Mac is that beneath the flashy hood, it's a powerful Unix-based OS and can utilize all the tooling and libraries that Unix developers have used for decades.
+The single biggest benefit to the Mac is that beneath the flashy hood, it's a powerful Unix-based OS and can utilize all the tooling and libraries that Unix developers have used for decades.
 Coupled with the power of Unix and the ability to run familar software with the GUI or through virtualization, there's little reason for any developer to not consider moving to the